Data-Science-Labs/2021fall.github.io/README.md

 # About DSL

-In this class, we bring together data science applications provided by ETH researchers outside computer science and teams of computer science master's students.
+In this class, we bring together data science applications provided by domain experts and teams of data science master's students.
 Three to Four students will form a team working on data science/machine learning-related research topics provided by scientists in a diverse range of domains such as astronomy, biology,